Jamals211/Visualizing_Oil_and_Gas_Storage/README.md

-# Project Overivew
+# Purpose
-* Visualize key factors in the oil and gas industry.
+* Visualize key factors affecting prices in the oil and gas industry.

 # Resources